 Itai is working with Redshift productions and Maren Waldman, a choreographer and dancer, to create a dance and spoken word performance focused on motion at different length scales.
 Thus far we have performed at the Nanoscale Informal Science Education Network (NISE Net) 2009 meeting in San Francisco and the 2010 Light in Winter Festival in Ithaca, NY.

 Recently, Itai Cohen caught up with Ellen Ferrante to discuss what it is like being a scientist.
 The interview is available on the LiveScience website, which has partnerships with MSNBC and Google News.
 ScienceLives is designed to showcase scientists and engineers who are

 Families Learning Science Together

-In collaboration with the Cornell Center for Materials Research and the Ithaca Public Library, Jesse has been participating in the monthly series Families Learning Science Together.
+In collaboration with the Cornell Center for Materials Research and the Ithaca Public Library, members of the group have been participating in the monthly series Families Learning Science Together.
 Themes range from "the science of bridge building" to "junk box experiments."
 Each month a new set of activities is available for children and parents to engage in together.
-Stop by the Ithaca library and ask about when the next event is scheduled, or email JLS533 <at> cornell.edu to find out more.
+Stop by the Ithaca library and ask about when the next event is scheduled.

 More information can be found at: https://www.ccmr.cornell.edu/education/community-programs/families-learning-science-together/